pairing4good/tdd-next-amplify-gen2-tutorial/README.md

 ## Saving A Note

+Now let's take a look back at our story on our [Kanban board](https://en.wikipedia.org/wiki/Kanban).
 So far we've only test driven the notes form and the ability to display a note.
 Now let's test drive the ability to save notes.

 ### Why: User Story